George Andrew Davis Jr.: Command and success

-For several more days, Davis led relatively quiet patrols, until November 30, Davis' 22nd combat mission in Korea.
-Around 16:00, Davis' flight of eight F-86s spotted a large group of nine Tupolev Tu-2 bombers from the Chinese 8th Bomber Division, escorted by 16 Lavochkin La-11 fighters from the Chinese 2nd Fighter Division near Sahol along the Yalu River.
+For several more days, Davis led relatively quiet patrols, until November 30, Davis's 22nd combat mission in Korea.
+Around 16:00, Davis's flight of eight F-86s spotted a large group of nine Tupolev Tu-2 bombers from the Chinese 8th Bomber Division, escorted by 16 Lavochkin La-11 fighters from the Chinese 2nd Fighter Division near Sahol along the Yalu River.
 The force was en route to a bombing mission on Taehwado Island in the Pansong archipelago.
 Davis maneuvered the patrol into position for a firing pass on the bombers.
 He completed four attack runs on the formation, being continuously attacked by the La-11 fighters, which were unable to hit his aircraft.
 In spite of being separated from his wingmen, he managed to destroy two of the bombers and cause the crew of a third to bail out.
-By this time, another group of F-86s arrived to continue the fight, as Davis' aircraft were low on ammunition and fuel.
-As the flight attempted to withdraw, one of Davis' pilots, Raymond O. Barton, called for help.
+By this time, another group of F-86s arrived to continue the fight, as Davis's aircraft were low on ammunition and fuel.
+As the flight attempted to withdraw, one of Davis's pilots, Raymond O. Barton, called for help.
 Davis flew to Barton's aid and found Barton's damaged aircraft under attack from 24 MiG-15s of the Chinese 3rd Fighter Division arriving as reinforcement.
 As two MiG-15s prepared a final attack on Barton, Davis swooped through their pass and scored direct hits on one, killing the Chinese flight leader who commanded the MiG pack.
 The second broke off its attack.
 Davis then escorted Barton's damaged aircraft back to base, landing with only 5 gal of fuel left in his tanks.
 For the day's actions, Davis was awarded the Distinguished Service Cross.
-The Taehwado bombing mission forced the Chinese Air Force to end all bombing missions for the rest of the war, while the "hat trick"-plus-one of downing four Chinese aircraft in the fight resulted in raising Davis' confirmed victory count in Korea to six, making him the fifth jet ace of the war and the first man in the history of the US military to become an ace in two wars.
+The Taehwado bombing mission forced the Chinese Air Force to end all bombing missions for the rest of the war, while the "hat trick"-plus-one of downing four Chinese aircraft in the fight resulted in raising Davis's confirmed victory count in Korea to six, making him the fifth jet ace of the war and the first man in the history of the US military to become an ace in two wars.
 At this point, Davis wrote to his family that he expected to be home by Christmas, but then the Air Force extended his tour of duty.